tstillwell/appengine_multiblog/README.md

 in the datastore and linked to the account.

-User actions can also be validated by using anti cross-site request forgery (CSRF) tokens.
+User form submissions can be validated by using anti cross-site request forgery (CSRF) tokens.

 To use anti-CSRF tokens, pass